Doom Eternal

 There are two types of projectile behaviors that are unused.
 Both types cause projectiles to bounce when coming in contact with surfaces.
 The first type flies in an arc and bounces on the floor, while the second type has no arc and bounces on walls.

-It's speculated that this was added as part of a scrapped change to the Combat Shotgun's "Full Auto" mod, as this was a popular idea being thrown around to improve the weapon within Doom Eternal's community (and apparently the development team as well) during early-mid 2021.
-During this time, the game's passionate community regarding high level play was ripe with discussion about whether or not the weapon would need to be improved in some way to better compete with the rest of the Doom Slayer's arsenal, since most felt it simply wasn't worth using.
-As stated before, this parameter was likely born as a result of iD themselves testing out some of the suggestions made by the community.
+It's speculated that this was added as part of a scrapped change to the Combat Shotgun's "Full Auto" mod, as this was a popular idea being thrown around to improve the weapon within the game's community (and apparently the development team as well) during early-mid 2021.
+During this time, the game's passionate community regarding high level play was ripe with discussion about whether the weapon would need to be improved in some way to better compete with the rest of the Doom Slayer's arsenal, since most felt it simply wasn't worth using.
+As stated before, this parameter was likely born as a result of id themselves testing out some of the suggestions made by the community.

 Provided is a video by Doom Eternal speedrunner/modder BloodShot9001 from around this time that depicts something similar to what this parameter's usage likely would have looked like, should it have been used.
 (Seen at the 1:15 timestamp.)